EmbeddedLLM/embeddedllm/README.md

 # EmbeddedLLM

-Run local LLMs on iGPU, APU and CPU (AMD , Intel, and Qualcomm (Coming Soon)) Easiest way to launch OpenAI API Compatible Server on Windows, Linux and MacOS
+Run local LLMs on iGPU, APU and CPU (AMD , Intel, and Qualcomm (Coming Soon)).
+Easiest way to launch OpenAI API Compatible Server on Windows, Linux and MacOS

 | Support matrix        | Supported now                                       | Under Development | On the roadmap |